 Hodgin Hall, Bobo Room

-The conference is organized around three themes, each representing an aspect of changing rural landscapes in Latin America:
+The symposium is organized around three themes, each representing an aspect of changing rural landscapes in Latin America.

 In recent decades, agricultural changes in Latin American has widely shared four features: increased rural-urban integration, diversification of rural economies, dominance of agrifood systems by transnational corporations and cartels, and expansion of road networks and communications technologies (Berdegué et al., 2014).